Azure/bicep-types-az/generated/netapp/microsoft.netapp/2022-01-01/types.md

 * **subnetId**: string (Required): The Azure Resource URI for a delegated subnet.
 Must have the delegation Microsoft.NetApp/volumes
 * **t2Network**: string (ReadOnly): T2 network information
 * **throughputMibps**: int: Maximum throughput in Mibps that can be achieved by this volume and this will be accepted as input only for manual qosType volume
-* **unixPermissions**: string: UNIX permissions for NFS volume accepted in octal 4 digit format.
+* **unixPermissions**: string {minLength: 4, maxLength: 4}: UNIX permissions for NFS volume accepted in octal 4 digit format.
 First digit selects the set user ID(4), set group ID (2) and sticky (1) attributes.
 Second digit selects permission for the owner of the file: read (4), write (2) and execute (1).
 Third selects permissions for other users in the same group. the fourth for other users not in the group.
 0755 - gives read/write/execute permissions to owner and read/execute to group and other users.
-* **usageThreshold**: int (Required): Maximum storage quota allowed for a file system in bytes.
+* **usageThreshold**: int {minValue: 107374182400, maxValue: 549755813888000} (Required): Maximum storage quota allowed for a file system in bytes.
 This is a soft quota used for alerting only.
 Minimum size is 500 GiB.
 Upper limit is 100TiB, 500Tib for LargeVolume.
 Specified in bytes.
 * **volumeGroupName**: string (ReadOnly): Volume Group Name
 * **volumeSpecName**: string: Volume spec name is the application specific designation or identifier for the particular volume in a volume group for e.g. data, log
 * **volumeType**: string: What type of volume is this.
 For destination volumes in Cross Region Replication, set type to DataProtection